Author of historical fiction

 Find yourself in the secluded valley of Weardale, on the wide-open moors and in the deep mines of the North Pennines as this intriguing and dramatic story unfolds.

 Northern England 1881.
-Sent away during her brother’s trial, Phyllis Forster returns home after seven years to find the Weardale people have turned against the Forster family, and she desperately wants to win back their respect.
+Sent away during her brother’s trial, Phyllis Forster returns home seven years later to find the people have turned against her family.
+She desperately wants to win back their respect.

 At 28 years old, she gives up hope of marriage, and throws herself into the management of the family estate, until two very different men come into her life.